professorkilo/Material-Design-3-Dynamic-Mobile-Dashboard/README.md

 This update aligns the mobile experience with the previously shared tablet layout, using the same updated structures and design patterns.

+[_The new v4.1.0_ ](https://github.com/ElementZoom/Material-Design-3-Dynamic-Mobile-Dashboard/releases/tag/v4.1.0)focuses on "under-the-hood" optimization and some UI changes to make the daily experience faster and more intuitive.
+I’ve also decluttered the layout by re-introducing expander cards and switching to a smart popup navigation system, which keeps advanced room controls tucked away until they are actually needed.
-The [v4.0.0](https://github.com/ElementZoom/Material-Design-3-Dynamic-Mobile-Dashboard/releases/tag/v4.0.0) major update introduces a significantly more modular system across most cards, making customization much easier than before.
-The new streamline card allows you to map entities directly through the UI, reducing setup time and improving overall flexibility.
-You can use the [streamline_templates](https://github.com/ElementZoom/Material-Design-3-Dynamic-Mobile-Dashboard/tree/main/assets) as a solid starting point to build and tailor your dashboard to your specific requirements.
+I have updated the [streamline_templates](https://github.com/ElementZoom/Material-Design-3-Dynamic-Mobile-Dashboard/tree/main/assets) and added & removed parts to match the newest version I use.
+You can use it as a solid starting point to build and tailor your dashboard to your specific requirements.

 # ✨ Features